-The Center for Asian American Media presents CAAMFest (formerly the San Francisco International Asian American Film Festival ) every March.
-CAAMFest is the nation's largest showcase for new Asian American and Asian films, annually presenting films, live music, and interactive programs in San Francisco, Berkeley and San Jose.
-Since 1982, CAAMFest has been an important launching point for independent American mediamakers as well as a vital source for new Asian cinema.
-The 2013 festival drew an attendance of 25,000, including more than 250 filmmakers and industry guests.
+CAAMFest (formerly the San Francisco International Asian American Film Festival) is the nation’s largest showcase for new Asian and Asian American films, presenting approximately 130 works in San Francisco and Oakland.
+Since 1982, the annual festival has been an important launching point for Asian American independent filmmakers as well as a vital source for new Asian cinema.

 CAAMFest accepts films, videos, and digital and interactive media projects that are made by or about Asian Americans and Asians of any nationality.
 All lengths and genres will be considered.

-Eligible formats for exhibition at the CAAMFest are: 35mm film, Digital Betacam and Betacam SP video (NTSC only).
+Eligible formats for exhibition at the CAAMFest are: 35mm, DCP and Blu Ray Discs.
 No PAL tapes will be accepted.
-HDCAM available for feature-length presentations on a case-by-case basis.

 Payable online by credit card or via check or money order sent to the festival.
 Checks and money orders must be issued through a U.S. banking institution.
 Make checks payable to Center for Asian American Media.

-Acceptable formats for preview are DVD (NTSC, Region 0 or 1 only) or secure online screener.
+Acceptable formats for preview are DVD (NTSC, Region 0 or 1 only), quicktime file or secure online screener.
 No PAL DVDs will be previewed.